kellyyfoo/was-appmod/docs/index.md

 <h4 style="color:green">Reserve lab environments</h4>

-Please follow the [setup instructions](common/setup.md) to reserver a lab environemnt, or schedule a workshop.
-The lab environemtn is configured with the tools you need to be able to complete the labs.
+Please follow the [reserve environment instructions](./environments-setup/index.md) to reserve a lab environment, or schedule a workshop.
+The lab environment is configured with the tools you need to be able to complete the labs.

 <h3 style="color:green">Containerization Labs</h3>